OpenDriveLab/Vista/docs/ISSUES.md

 1. ### Out of memory during sampling.

    - Possible reason:
      - Too many high-resolution frames for parallel decoding.
+The default setting will request ca. 66 GB peak VARM.

    - Try this:
      - Reduce the number of jointly decoded frames *en_and_decode_n_samples_a_time* in `inference/vista.yaml`.